mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/supported-kernels/index.md

 Perform a default installation by following the instructions in the [Quick Start Guide](/mesosphere/dcos/services/data-science-engine/2.0.0/quick-start/) section.

 To run any job, first you have to open the lab and choose the notebook you want to run.
-You can select from many notebooks available in the lab, for example, Scala, Python, R, and so forth.
+You can select from notebooks available in the lab, for example, Scala, Python, and R.
 A Notebook consists of cells; each cell can be of type `markdown` or `code`.
 In the `markdown` cell, you can write text or HTML.
 In the `code` cell, you can type your code as shown in the example below.